intel/intel-extension-for-pytorch/docs/tutorials/llm.rst

 Distributed Inference
 ~~~~~~~~~~~~~~~~~~~~~

 All above optimizations already help you to get very good performance with single instance.
-To furthly reduce the inference latency and improve throughput, tensor parallel is also enabled in our soluction.
+To further reduce the inference latency and improve throughput, tensor parallel is also enabled in our solution.
 You can firstly use DeepSpeed to auto shard the model and then apply above optimizations with the frontend API function provided by Intel® Extension for PyTorch.